Everything you need to know about opera

 There are seven key voice types:

 Soprano – This is the highest female voice and is often associated with the heroine in opera such as Cio-Cio-San in Madam Butterfly.
 Famous sopranos include Maria Callas, Dame Joan Sutherland, Anna Netrebko, Lesley Garrett, Rebecca Evans and Nuccia Focile.

 Mezzo Soprano – The middle female voice.
 A darker voice than a soprano associated with a range of different roles often used to portray female characters of great complexity such as Carmen.
-Famous mezzo sopranos include Teresa Berganza, Cecilia Bartoli and Katherine Jenkins.
+Famous mezzo sopranos include Teresa Berganza and Cecilia Bartoli.

 Contralto – The lowest category of female voice.

 Tenor – A high male voice.
-Most often associated with the hero in opera such as Rodolfo in La boheme and Alfredo in La traviata.
-Famous tenors include Luciano Pavarotti, Placido Domingo, Dennis O’Neill, Russell Watson and Alfie Boe.
+Most often associated with the hero in opera such as Rodolfo in La bohème and Alfredo in La traviata.
+Famous tenors include Luciano Pavarotti, Placido Domingo, Dennis O’Neill and Alfie Boe.

 Baritone – The middle male voice.
 Baritones often sing the villain or comic roles, or the friend to the lead male character.
 Famous baritones include Sir Thomas Allen, Gerald Finley and Simon Keenlyside.